cavalcanteyury/cavalcanteyury/README.md

 - Music!
 I play (very badly) bass and electric guitar.
 - Games.
 Mostly ~~JRPGs~~ the ones with RPG elements.
 - Exploring new technologies and paradigms
 - Sharing knowledge.
-I love documenting process, it's the ultimate proof of my comprehension.
+I love documenting processes, it's the ultimate proof of my comprehension.